cpc/openasip/tce/src/ext/llvm/2.2/bugpoint/README-TCE.txt

                 -mlimit=0 \
                 -timeout=0 \
                 -check-exit-code=0 \
-                -find-bugs adpcm.bc
+                [OPT SWITCHES HERE] adpcm.bc

-   This instructions the Bugpoint to try random passes on the bitcode and run the resulting bitcode with the tce-exec-bc script identically to how we produced the reference.txt in the previous text.
-It compares the output to the produced reference and yells if it finds a miscompilation with some optimization pass.
+   You should replace [OPT SWITCHES HERE] with the set of optimization switches that break the compile.
+For example, the switches from the command

+   opt --debug-pass=Arguments --std-compile-opts foo.bc

+   This instructs Bugpoint to do a binary search on the optimization passes to find the pass the produces the broken end result, hopefully reducing the list of passes to a single one.